Edmund H. Fulling Award

 It is seldom possible to point to a single person who has been the major founder of a concept in a scientific discipline.
 It is also difficult to find a particular book or article in which the founder has clearly enunciated the total concepts he has set forth.
 This is true in the “interdiscipline” of economic botany.
 The term, economic botany, was used by others earlier, but it is safe to say that Edmund Henry Fulling, who died June 26, 1975, was more responsible for establishing the modern concepts of economic botany than any other man.
 There are a few philanthropists who have supported various good endeavors with not only their own financial resources but also their full life’s efforts as well, and Ed Fulling was certainly one of these.
 Dr. Fulling not only founded the journal Economic Botany, but he also was the first editor (1947-1957) and did all the work required to get a scientific publication out.
 He paid all the costs.
 When the Society for Economic Botany was formed in 1959, Dr. Fulling was an enthusiastic sponsor.
 He donated a sizeable sum to aid the fledgling Society during its early growth, and in addition gave, as usual, his excellent counsel on the form and function of the Society.
 The Edmund H. Fulling award honors his life and scientific pursuits.

-This award is given for the best contributed oral paper at the annual meeting by a junior professional with a degree for no more than five years.
+This award is given for the best contributed oral paper at the annual meeting by a graduate student or junior professional with a degree for no more than five years.
 The award is a certificate plus $500.00.
 The paper is invited to be published in Economic Botany, subject to normal review.
 When sending an abstract for a paper to be presented at the annual meeting, the applicant should indicate that they are eligible for this award.
 At the meetings, a three person ad-hoc committee judges papers presented at the annual meeting.

 Teal Jordan, Pennsylvania State University